belovetech/system-design-learning/Decorator-Pattern/Pizza/README.md

-# Implemetation of Pizza using Decorator Pattern
+# Implementation of Pizza using Decorator Pattern

 ![pizza](pizza.jpg)